dryadd44651/Data-comparison/README.md

 # Basic analysis
 *we can use the commond function to check the data similarity*
-- summary
->- Min.
+- summary: Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max
-- IQR
->- IQR = Q3 − Q1
+- IQR: IQR = Q3 − Q1
-- var
->- Variance
-- cov
+- var: Variance
->- Covariance
-- cor
+- cov: Covariance
->- Correlation(relations between 2 data)
+- cor: Correlation(relations between 2 data)
-- hist
->- histogram
-- qqnorm
+- hist: histogram
->- check the data normality
+- qqnorm: check the data normality
-- boxplot
->- check data distribution and outlier
+- boxplot: check data distribution and outlier

 # Data similarity
 *Data a and b belong to same Population should pass T test and F test*